reberp/personal-blog/content/post/On-Blog/Hello-World/index.md

 In addition to that, since lately I'm exploring Kubernetes and various components of the cloud native ecosystem, this gives me one place where I can experiment with new things that I want to learn.

 ## The How
+Intending to use a statically hosted website, there's a ton of pretty simple ways to do it that would make it simpler to just write and display content.
+It could be anything from github pages, s3 static hosting, any number of cheap online nodes with a public IP, among others.
+Those just didn't seem as interesting since part of the intent is to give a place to do some experimenting, so I wen't with something unnecessarily complicated, although still simple enough to get up quickly.

 ### Now:
 For now, this is how it exists.
 I expect to have separate short posts about a few pieces of this that were more interesting to dig into.
 ![EC2 Nodes](Startup_1.png)